 Goodwill has a suggested value list for each item you donate.
 Please refer to it when you assign a value to your donations.

 Your donations put people to work.
-From the point of drop-off at a Donations Express Center, to the sales floor in one of our 36 stores, everyone who processes that donation is employed thanks to your generosity.
-We use approximately 86 percent of the revenue from the sale of your donations to fund employment and training programs for people with disabilities and others with barriers to employment.
-Approximately 88 percent of Goodwill’s employees are mission-related and former clients who were served by Goodwill’s Career Solutions counselors.
+From the point of drop-off at a Donations Express Center, to the sales floor in one of our 35 stores and outlets, everyone who processes that donation is employed, thanks to your generosity.
+Ninety-seven cents out of every dollar Goodwill spends is applied toward its mission of changing lives through education, training and employment.
+Eighty-nine percent of Goodwill’s employees are mission-related and former clients who received services from Goodwill Career Solutions.

-When you donate your gently-used items to Goodwill, you can be assured you’re donating to a reputable charity, as you can read in our annual report.
+When you donate your gently-used items to Goodwill, you can be assured you’re donating to a reputable nonprofit organization, as you can read in our annual report.

 Large appliances are only accepted at retail site Donation Express Centers.
 Goodwill only accepts laptop computers.
 Please be sure to check all electronics to ensure each item is in good working order.
 Goodwill must pay a salvage company to remove all non-working electronic items including televisions, radios, cameras, microwaves and similar products.